ibm-cloud-docs/vmwaresolutions/shared/shared_creatingendpoints.md

 # Using and managing the Private network endpoint service
 {: #shared_creatingendpoints}

 VMware Solutions Shared now supports both public and private network endpoints.
-The public network endpoints provisioned by default are the 5 Public IPs displayed in the VMware Solutions Shared virtual data center detail page.
-A private network endpoint allows a customer's {{site.data.keyword.cloud}} account devices or resources to connect to their virtual data centers using the IBM Cloud private network.
+The public network endpoints that are provisioned by default are the five public IP addresses that are displayed in the VMware Solutions Shared virtual data center detail page.
+A private network endpoint allows a customer's {{site.data.keyword.cloud}} account devices or resources to connect to their virtual data centers by using the {{site.data.keyword.cloud}} private network.
 The **Private network endpoint** service is available and ready-to-use in all provisioned virtual data center instances.
-Once configured, the service allows your {{site.data.keyword.cloud_notm}} account resources to connect to virtual machines (VMs) in your virtual data center over the {{site.data.keyword.cloud_notm}} private network.
+After it is configured, the service allows your {{site.data.keyword.cloud_notm}} account resources to connect to virtual machines (VMs) in your virtual data center over the {{site.data.keyword.cloud_notm}} private network.

 Connections to private network endpoints do not require public internet access.
 A private network endpoint provides a unique IP address that is accessible to you without a VPN connection.
-Private network endpoints support one way traffic from {{site.data.keyword.cloud_notm}} account resources to the VMs in your virtual data center.
+Private network endpoints support one-way traffic from {{site.data.keyword.cloud_notm}} account resources to the VMs in your virtual data center.

 Service charges are incurred only if you choose to use the service.
 {:note}